MGX: Near-Zero Overhead Memory Protection for Data-Intensive Accelerators: MGX for DNN Acceleration

-One iteration of training consists of a forward propagation and a backpropagation.
-The forward propagation is the same as the inference except that all features are required for computing the gradients with respect to the weights during the backpropagation.
-Therefore, we focus on the \versionnumber~assignments for the gradients and weights during the backpropagation.
-In Figure~\ref{fig:cnn-train}, we illustrate the data-flow graph and the associated timing diagram of the backpropagation.
-During backpropagation, each vertex first computes the gradients flowing to the previous vertex using the gradients flowing to current vertex and the associated weights (e.g., $g_{1} = {g_2} * w_{c}$).
-Then, the associated weights are updated using the gradients flowing to current vertex and the saved features (e.g, $w^{*}_{c} = w_{c} - \alpha \cdot g_{2} * f_{2}$).
-There is a corresponding gradient edge for each feature edge during the backpropagation.
-Similar to the features in the forward propagation, the gradients are usually written once and read multiple times.
+\textbf{DNN Training --} One iteration of training consists of a forward propagation and a backpropagation.
+The forward propagation is the same as inference except that all intermediate features are saved, and can use the VN generation strategy for inference.
+Here, we describe the VN generation for the backpropagation.
+Each layer first computes the gradients flowing to the previous layer using the gradients flowing into current layer and the associated weights.
+Then, the layer's weights are updated using the incoming gradients and the saved features.

-Based on the memory access pattern of CNN training, We propose the version generation algorithm: Each vertex in the data-flow graph owns one fixed integer vertex identifier (vID).
-As all features are read-only during the backpropagation, we still assign the vID of as the version number for the outgoing feature edges of a vertex.
-Similarly, the corresponding gradient edge ($g$) of each feature edge ($f$) uses the same version number.
-Each feature and gradient objects pair can use the same \versionnumber~as they are stored in different memory locations in DRAM.

-Similar to the inference, we combine vID and CTR$_I$ as the \versionnumber~for the features and gradients, where CTR$_I$ represents the total number of executed training iterations and is incremented when the secure accelerator starts a new iteration.
-The weights still use CTR$_W$ as the \versionnumber~as all weights are updated/written the same number of times.
-CTR$_W$ is used to track the number of updates to the weights.
-The MgX state consists of CTR$_I$ and CTR$_W$. vID is passed to the version generation function as the accelerator state.
-The updateS functions are called when a new input is received or the weights are updated.
-The getVN and updateS functions remain the same as CNN inference in Algorithm~\ref{list:dnn-function}.